DaGrapix/ml4science/README.md

 # Subsampled Bi-Transformer & Packed-Ensemble Surrogate Models for Flow Estimation Arround Airfoil Geometries

-This repository shows a different model strategies, based on Packed-Ensembles or Transformers for solving the RANS equations, based on the LIPS framework and the Airfrans Dataset.
+This repository shows a different model strategies based on Packed-Ensembles and Bi-Transformers for solving the RANS equations, based on the LIPS framework and the Airfrans Dataset.

+The Bi-transformer model won the $4^{\text{th}}$ place in this challenge!

 The study provided here is part of the ML4physim challenge hosted by IRT-Systemx (see [Codabench page](https://www.codabench.org/competitions/1534/)).
 CFD simulations being very costly, the use of data-driven surrogate models can be useful to optimize the shape of airfoils without paying the cost of expensive simulations.